- About About

 Advocacy ASA Chapters Start an ASA Chapter Take Action Campaigns No Patient Left Behind End Pain, Not Lives Vote Medical Marijuana Medical Cannabis Advocate's Training Center Resources for Tabling and Lobby Days Strategic Planning Civics 101 Strategic Messaging Citizen Lobbying Participating in Implementation Movement Building Organizing a Demonstration Organizing Turnout for Civic Meetings Public Speaking Media 101 Patient's History of Medical Cannabis

 Policy Policy Positions Model Federal Legislation Download Ending The Federal Conflict Public Comments by ASA Industry Standards Guide to Regulating Industry Standards Recognizing Science using the Data Quality Act Data Quality Act Briefs Fact Sheet on ASA's Data Quality Act Petition to HHS ASA Data Quality Act petition to HHS Information on Lawyers and Named Patients in the Data Quality Act Lawsuit Reports 2021 State of the States Cannabis and Cannabis Resin- Critical Review Preparation Document Medical Cannabis in America

 End Pain, Not Lives

-The Opioid Epidemic in the US is claiming 91 American lives a day.
-Current policies focus on downstream strategies and criminalizing patients and medical professionals.
-Research shows a nearly 25% decrease of opioid overdose deaths in states with medical cannabis laws.
+Current public health policies focus solely on downstream strategies and criminalizing patients and medical professionals.
+Yet the research shows a nearly 25% decrease of opioid overdose deaths in states with medical cannabis laws.
 However, medical cannabis is not option for all patients due to the federal-state legal conflict, inadequacies in state laws, and lack of medical professional and patient education.